aurony/software-company-bangladesh/README.md

 EXTREME SOLUTIONS is a specialized web-application and desktop software development company in Bangladesh.

 # ERP SOFTWARE IN BANGLADESH
-ERP stands for Enterprise Resource Planning is a Software that acts as the encyclopedia of business activities.
+ERP Software is meant to handle all kinds of transactions in a company.
+Identify whats are the profit & loss factors, can monitor them in real time.
 There are many companies providing <a href='https://extreme.com.bd/category/erp-software-bangladesh'>ERP software in Bangladesh</a> but most of the ERP software was not developed keeping core ERP functionalities in Mind.
 XERP is an ERP software in Bangladesh for Garments/ Textiles Industries, Flour Mills & Plastic container manufacturing companies.
-Cloud-based ERP Software for factory production-oriented business in Bangladesh.

 # SALES & INVENTORY MANAGEMENT SOFTWARE IN BANGLADESH
 Extreme POS is a Point of Sales software with sales-purchase, store-inventory & core accounting system.
 Its one of the best shop management system- <a href='https://xtremebd.com/category/shop-accounting-sales-inventory-pos-software-chittagong'>POS software in Chittagong</a>.
 Install a free trial version of the windows based POS software to check the benefits & features of the POS software.